rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/fiat_exchange_rates

    Querying this endpoint with a list of strings representing FIAT currencies will return a dictionary of their current exchange rates compared to USD.
+If no list is given then the exchange rates of all currencies is returned.
+Providing an empty list is an error.

    **Example Request**: